sandeepvenkataram/Fisher-Geometric-Model/README.md

 Example input files are hosted in the example/ folder, which also describe the various parameter options and the format of the files

+<b>Build Instructions</b>

+make - makes the program a.out, which contains the simulation software.
+Requires the gcc compiler

+make clean - removes all built files